 The coconut-almond sauce calls for soy sauce, so if you need to ensure it is gluten-free, sub in coconut aminos or gluten-free soy sauce.
 I've used both and they work perfectly.

-- For Veggie Bowl:
+For Veggie Bowl

-- 1 head of cauliflower, broken into florets
+- 1 head cauliflower broken into florets

-- 1 large sweet potato, peeled and cut into bite-sized pieces
+- 1 large sweet potato peeled and cut into bite-sized pieces

-- 1 beet, peeled and cut into bite-sized pieces
+- 1 beet peeled and cut into bite-sized pieces

-- 2 cups brussels sprouts, halved
+- 2 cups brussels sprouts halved

-- 2 cups (370 g) cooked quinoa, divided
+- 2 cups cooked quinoa, divided 370 g

-- 1 cup (240 g) canned chickpeas
+- 1 cup canned chickpeas 240 g

-- ⅓ cup (80 ml) coconut milk
+- ⅓ cup coconut milk 80 ml

-- ½ cup (130 g) almond butter
+- ½ cup almond butter 130 g

-- 2 tablespoons (40 g) maple syrup
+- 2 tablespoons maple syrup 40 g

-- 1 tablespoon (15 ml) gluten-free soy sauce or coconut aminos
+- 1 tablespoon gluten-free soy sauce or coconut aminos 15 ml

-- 1 tablespoon (15 ml) fresh key lime or regular lime juice
+- 1 tablespoon fresh key lime or regular lime juice 15 ml

 - 1 teaspoon minced garlic

-- To Make the Vegetable Bowls: Preheat oven to 425 degrees Fahrenheit.
+- Preheat oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper or spray with nonstick cooking spray.

 - Arrange cauliflower, sweet potato, beet, and brussels sprouts on the prepared sheet.
 Bake for 30 minutes or until everything is softened and lightly browned.

-- Make the Coconut-Almond Sauce: In a large glass measuring cup, combine the chickpeas and coconut milk.
+- In a large glass measuring cup, combine the chickpeas and coconut milk.
 Using an immersion blender, or in a food processor, puree them.